-Join Gini von Courter for an in-depth discussion in this video Adding comments, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video Adding comments, part of Learning Box.

 …Remember a time that you've been collaborating with three,…four, ten people on a report, a presentation, a proposal.…And even though you're all working on one document that you…store somewhere in Box or in network share.…You're emailing to communicate about what changes you think should be made.…The closer you get to the time that this is due, the more difficult it is to…go back and look at all of the different ideas that have come up.…It's archaeology going through your Inbox and your Sent Items folders.…